 In a conference call I overhead our Oracle database lead mention 4 hits on the user entitlements query every time the mobile app authenticates.

 Given this was an expensive and slow query I started investigating.
 Working with a senior backend systems developer we traced the issue to our 4 production caching servers.
 Due to a misconfiguration they were all individually making the call to entitlements instead of caching a single call.

-Once the code had been fixed to correctly propagate the entitlements call, the caching and reduced Oracle workload improved login times across both the mobile apps and the website from 20 seconds to 4.
+Once the code had been fixed to correctly propagate the entitlements call, the caching and reduced Oracle workload improved login times from 20 seconds to 4 seconds across both the mobile apps and the website.

 To suport an exact animation requirement from a previous design team, the iOS app was built on a completely custom navigation system.
 Unfortunately this was now causing memory issues, poor performance, and completely stopped VoiceOver from working.

 I refactored the entire app to remove the custom navigation system and use the iOS standard instead.
 This resulted in a better user experience and app stability, but most importantly enabled VoiceOver for accessibility.